Skip to main content

 Mounting principles

-Our typical facade cladding is produced with one of the following mounting systems or a combination of same.
+Our typical facade cladding is produced using one of the following installation systems:

 • Stud-frame (embedded steel frame)